 Pro tip: Don’t just use your phone for stock photos.
 If you’re going to make this a job, you will need some half-decent equipment and know your way around a professional camera.

 3. Start Your Own Business

-Some ideas to consider include babysitting, car detailing, selling baked goods, running errands, dog walking and holiday decorating.
+Some ideas to consider include babysitting, car detailing, selling baked goods, running errands, dog walking, pet sitting jobs, and holiday decorating.
 A small business can be excellent training for a future full-time job.